The-Bees-Decree-Server/Distant-Dynasties/README.md

 # Distant Dynasties v1.1.0  - !!!
-ONLY FOR MISTLANDS PTB+ !!!
+ONLY FOR MISTLAND !!!
 Will not function pre-mistlands verions of game.